About This Chapter

 Whether you are learning about the properties and structure of systems for the first time or want to refresh your current knowledge, this chapter can help!
-Engaging lessons help you gain greater insight protons, atoms, the Bohr model and more.
+Engaging lessons help you gain greater insight protons, atoms, the Bohr model, quarks, and more.
 Review these lessons anytime using any computer, smartphone or tablet with Internet access.
 Test your knowledge by taking short quizzes and a practice exam.
-In no time, you will be able to:
+In no time, you will be able to answer exam questions on:

-- Share the definition and principles of fundamental particles
+- Sharing the definition and principles of fundamental particles

-- Describe half-life and what causes radioactive particles to decay
+- Describing half-life and what causes radioactive particles to decay

-- Define an atom and discuss atoms that make up the elements in the periodic table
+- Defining an atom and discussing atoms that make up the elements in the periodic table

-- Discuss the Bohr model and atomic spectra
+- Discussing the Bohr model and atomic spectra

-- List and describe properties of a system based on substructure
+- Listing and describe properties of a system based on substructure

 1. Protons: Definition, Charge & Mass